WenchenSONG/Prophage-Hunter/README.md

 ## Install

-System requirements: Linux
+System requirements:

+Linux

 Software involved:

 blastn: 2.16.0+

 InterProScan version 5.59-91.0

 stringtie 2.1.7

 cufflinks v2.2.1

 R 3.5

 Genemark (GenemarkS V4.30, see software.list for details)

-1. download and install the above softwares and update the absolute path to software.list(Must make sure the absolute path, like home/xxx/xxxx/software !!!)
+1. download and install the above softwares and update the absolute path to software.list (Must make sure the absolute path, like home/xxx/xxxx/software !!!).

-   Note: A conda environment installation is also reasonable and better. conda create -n prophagehunter -c bioconda -c conda-forge r-base=3.5 blast interproscan stringtie cufflinks conda install -c conda-forge r-glmnet r-caret ##(for R) conda activate prophagehunter
+   Note: A conda environment installation is also reasonable and better.

+   conda create -n prophagehunter -c bioconda -c conda-forge r-base=3.5 blast interproscan stringtie cufflinks

+   conda activate prophagehunter

+   conda install -c conda-forge r-glmnet r-caret ##(for R)

 3. download database "steps" from https://drive.google.com/drive/folders/18FuMPNeXBmpeAVOOb1Vc9aQYgMTD0iRZ?usp=share_link
 4. put folder "steps" under "all_script"
-5. run sh generate.sh software.list to generate prophage_hunter_RUN.sh (This step is to update the absolute running path of the software.
-You can only run it once.
-You can also try manually replacing the absolute path of the software in all_script).
+5. 'run sh generate.sh software.list' to generate prophage_hunter_RUN.sh (This step is to update the absolute running path of the software.
+It is only allowed to run once to avoid adding the duplicated absolute path.
+Otherwise, you can also try manually replacing the absolute path of the software in all_script).

 ## Usage